Pylons/pyramid/docs/designdefense.rst

 dependencies, and that much of the functionality of these packages was moved into a smaller *number* of packages.

-:mod:`pyramid` also has its own direct dependencies, such as :term:`Paste`, :term:`Chameleon`, and :term:`WebOb`, and some of these in turn have their own transitive dependencies.
+:mod:`pyramid` also has its own direct dependencies, such as :term:`Paste`, :term:`Chameleon`, :term:`Mako` and :term:`WebOb`, and some of these in turn have their own transitive dependencies.

 It should be noted that :mod:`pyramid` is positively lithe compared to :term:`Grok`, a different Zope-based framework.
 As of this